Data Processing Addendum

 10. Audit

-Any audit under this Section 10 will be subject to reasonable scheduling, confidentiality obligations, and Obvious's security policies and will not unreasonably interfere with Obvious's business operations.
-Customer will pay any reasonably incurred costs and expenses incurred by Obvious in the event Customer performs an audit under this Section 10 that is not (a) required by Applicable Data Protection Laws or (b) in response to a Customer Personal Data Breach.
+Any audit will be subject to reasonable scheduling, confidentiality obligations, and Obvious’s security policies and will not unreasonably interfere with Obvious’s business operations.
+Customer will pay any reasonably incurred costs and expenses incurred by Obvious in the event Customer performs an audit that is not required by Applicable Data Protection Laws or in response to a Customer Personal Data Breach.
+Obvious will maintain records of its compliance with this DPA for 3 years after the DPA ends.

 11. Limitation of Liability